Philippines' Duterte lifts casino ban in top tourist island Boracay - NewsBreak

 No casinos currently operate in the 10-square-kilometre (4-sq-mile) Boracay island, famed for its powdery white sands, turquoise waters and lively night life.

-The move augurs well for provisional casino license holders like the Philippines' Alliance Global Group Inc (AGI.PS), and the partnership of Leisure & Resorts World Corp (LR.PS) and Macau's Galaxy Entertainment Group (0027.HK).
+The move augurs well for provisional casino license holders like the Philippines’ Alliance Global Group Inc, and the partnership of Leisure & Resorts World Corp and Macau’s Galaxy Entertainment Group.

 In 2018, Duterte rejected Galaxy’s plan to build a $500 million integrated casino resort in Boracay.